OctopusDeploy/blog/blog/2021-05/google-cloud-run/index.md

 ## Conclusion

 Google cloud run provides a convenient platform for deploying web applications that incur charges only while they are processing requests.
-Cloud run provides automatic scaling to handle incoming requests, and traffic routing rules that allow us to implement blue/green and canary style deployments.
+Cloud run provides automatic scaling to handle incoming requests, and traffic routing rules allowing us to implement blue/green and canary style deployments.

 In this blog post we looked at how to copy Docker images into GCR and then deploy a service.
 We manipulated the revisions and traffic rules to implement blue/green and canary deployments, and looked at how tags can be used to gain access to a revision that otherwise has no traffic directed to it.